ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 ## 2017

-As announced in a [tweet by peppy](https://twitter.com/ppy/status/848021525663842304), there was no April Fools' day joke for osu! in 2017 due to development on the [lazer](/wiki/Client/Release_stream/Lazer) version of the osu! client.
+As announced in a [tweet by peppy](https://twitter.com/ppy/status/848021525663842304), there was no April Fools' day joke for osu! in 2017 due to development on [osu!(lazer)](/wiki/Client/Release_stream/Lazer).

 ## 2018